 1.Where to stay:

-• Stay on the main strip or “New Vegas.”This is where all the big hotels like the Venetian, New York New York, The Mirage, etc. are located.
+• Stay on the main strip or “New Vegas.”This is where all the big hotels like the Venetian, New York New York, The Mirage, Paris & Caesar’s etc. are located.
 In general, it’s the nicer part of town.
 Sure anyone can find a bargain in downtown Vegas, but I’m here to show you how to do Vegas in style and how to do Las Vegas with kids.
+Check prices.

 Every hotel on the main strip offers a wide selection of family-friendly activities, including some pretty awesome entertainment that is free to the public.
 For example, the volcano at The Mirage and The Sirens of T.I at Treasure Island are exciting attractions to see while strolling the strip.
 Disclaimer: Sadly, this show has been discontinued.
 I’m not sure if they will bring it back, but fingers-crossed they do.
 It was our favorite and our main reason to check out TI.

 My all time favorite is The Mirage, partly for sentimental reasons and also the pool is the best I’ve seen in 30 years of going to Vegas.
 My parents have been taking me to The Mirage since it opened in the 80’s and now that’s where I bring my kids.
 I go into more detail in my about this hotel in this post.
 Although the ownership has changed as well as many other aspects of the hotel since I was a child, the pool remains pretty close to the same.
 Despite the fun water-slides being removed, the tropical atmosphere is still present and well worth the visit.
 To this day the pool at The Mirage is still my favorite.
 Check Prices.